mrppdex/vehicle_detection_svm/README.md

 - Extracts Histogram feature vectors,
 - Combine both feature vectors into one,
 - Fits the scaler with a list of those vectors and transforms them,
-- Fits the classifer with scaled vectors,
+- Fits the classifier with scaled vectors,
-- Saves all classifers and scalers to `clf_scaler.p` pickle file.
+- Saves all classifiers and scalers to `clf_scaler.p` pickle file.

 ## Define the region of interest.